Identifying Delayed-Onset PTSD After A Traumatic Event

 Post-traumatic stress disorder (PTSD) is a condition that may develop following a terrifying or harrowing experience, especially an event during which a person has feared personal harm or death.
 It may be more common among military veterans, rescue workers, and survivors of violent or dangerous situations.
 They could also be prone to developing delayed-onset PTSD.

-Whether the post traumatic stress disorder (PTSD) occurs immediately following the trauma, or the traumatic stress is delayed, it is the same mental illness and effects a person’s health in the same way.
+Whether post-traumatic stress disorder (PTSD) occurs immediately following the trauma or the traumatic stress is delayed, it is the same mental illness and affects a person’s health in the same way.

 Rawpixel